Jaimemorillo/ShouldIwatchThisMovie/README.md

 The following nlp techniques have been applied:

-- Normalization and erase of stopwords
+- Normalization and erasing of stopwords.
-- Stemming
+- Stemming.
-- Tokenization
+- Tokenization.
-- Text Augmentation
+- Text Augmentation.
-- Word2Vec Emmbedings
+- Word2Vec Emmbedings.
-- CNN and RNN
+- CNN and RNN.

 ## How to use